ESCAPE THE CITY ON ONE OF THESE DAY TRIPS FROM LONDON

 Run by English Heritage, kids can step inside the Great Tower, sit on the royal throne and learn about life in a medieval castle through interactive exhibits and games.

-They’ll enjoy exploring the secret wartime tunnels of the Second World War, deep underground in Dover's white cliffs.
+They’ll enjoy exploring the secret wartime tunnels of the Second World War, deep underground in the white cliffs on a Dover family day out.

 Bristol is only two hours away by train and perfectly marries city with countryside – you can search for Banksy on the walls, or sharks under the water at Bristol Aquarium.